Conifers: brown patches

 Cypress aphid (Cinara cupressivora) is a relatively common cause of brown patches.
 A collaborative research project between the RHS and East Malling Research found cypress aphid to be associated with half of the cases of brown patches investigated.

-There are a number of aphid pests of other conifers.
+There are a number of other aphids that feed on conifers.

 A fungus called Pestalotiopsis is occasionally associated with brown patches, and can be seen as tiny, black fruiting bodies scattered over the affected foliage.
 This fungus usually attacks weakened or damaged plants, but once present it can sometimes cause quite severe die-back.
 Pestalotiopsis is more likely to be a problem in wet summers.